bustardchad/analysis_scripts/README.md

-# Analysis of turbulence simulations to push to github
+# Analysis scripts to analyze turbulence simulations (Bustard and Oh 2022a,b)